Promact/guidelines/Mobile/Android/CodeGuidelines.md

 			- Methods

+## Line breaks

-## When an expression will not fit on a single line, break it according to these general principles:
+When an expression will not fit on a single line, break it according to these general principles:

 - Break after a comma.
 - Break before an operator.